chentaoli/chentaoli.github.io/_pages/about.md

 # 🏅 Honors and Awards
 - *2024.
 6* Outstanding undergraduate graduates of Zhejiang University. []() [[Certificates]](images/浙江大学优秀毕业生.jpeg)
 - *2022.10* Silver Prize of the International Genetically Engineered Machine Competition (iGEM). []() [[Certificates]](images/Prize_iGEM-2022-certificates.png)
 <br>
 <br>

 # 📰 News
 - *2024.
+8*   🤑 Became a PhD student in Bioscience and Biomedical Engineering Thrust of Systems Hub at The Hong Kong University of Science and Technology (Guangzhou).
+- *2024.
 6*   🫡 Graduated from Zhejiang University with the Bachelor's degree of  Biomedical Sciences.
 - *2024.
 6*   🥳 Was awarded the Bachelor's degree with Honours of Integrative Biomedical Sciences by The University of Edinburgh.
 - *2024.
 5*   😍 Published the outcomes of iGEM on IJBS [[DOI: 10.7150/ijbs.94346]](https://doi.org/10.7150/ijbs.94346).
-- *2024.
-4*   🤑 Accepted the PhD offer in Bioscience and Biomedical Engineering from The Hong Kong University of Science and Technology (Guangzhou).
 - *2024.
 2*   😍 Published the first research paper on iScience [[DOI: 10.1016/j.isci.2024.109126]](https://doi.org/10.1016/j.isci.2024.109126).
 - *2023.
 9*   😭 Tried to apply for oversea PhD programs but all applications were all rejected.
 - *2023.
 6*   😍 Published the first SCI paper on STTT [[DOI: 10.1038/s41392-023-01502-8]](https://doi.org/10.1038/s41392-023-01502-8).